Written by Alana C.

-Ordinary cotton regularly uses pesticides and fertilizers that can run into local waterways, polluting the environment and wildlife, and ultimately, us.
+Conventionally-grown cotton regularly uses pesticides and fertilizers that get dumped into local waterways, polluting the environment and wildlife, and ultimately—humans.

-Organic cotton is a better buy because it doesn’t use harmful pesticides and fertilizers.
+Organic cotton is a better buy because it doesn’t use harmful pesticides.
 It uses less water and fewer carbon emissions during production and it also doesn’t strip the soil of vital nutrients that are needed to continue growing crops in the future.

 Regenerative cotton goes even further than organic by actually restoring the soil of those nutrients in the way it’s grown and harvested for a truly sustainable and reciprocal relationship.

 Organic and regenerative cotton are also breathable, hypoallergenic fabrics that are soft on the skin.
 When looking for eco-friendly shorts, organic cotton is a great fabric to wear for summer.